 The application is supported by traffic counts dated January 2018.
-The findings outlined below are based upon a review of these materials and analyses conducted by the Planning Board, consistent with the "Transportation Review Guidelines, Part 1" (Guidelines).
+The findings and recommendations outlined below are based upon a review of these materials and analyses conducted by staff, consistent with the "Transportation Review Guidelines, Part 1" (Guidelines).

 Existing Traffic